I Was Told There Would Be Cake

 Cake — the ultimate reward.
 Seriously, it seems like in games one of the standard rewards you can give someone, other than gold, XP or power stars, is cake.
 It's sweet, it's lovely, it's something you normally only get at birthdays and weddings and it Tastes Like Diabetes

 , as long as the promised reward is cake.

 , which is all food bribes that aren't cake.
 If someone stole your cakes, then That's Terrible

 Warning: Stress relieving properties of cake are stated for dramatic purposes only.
 Overconsumption of cake may lead to obesity, increased likelihood of cardiovascular disease, Type-2 diabetes, and the accumulation of pink frosting on the tip of your nose.

 open/close all folders

-One rather dark ad for Chips Ahoy showed a talking, child-sized cookie at a child's birthday party, wearing a pointy hat, singing and everything.
+- One rather dark ad for Chips Ahoy showed a talking, child-sized cookie at a child's birthday party, wearing a pointy hat, singing and everything.
 He asks where the cake is.
 She tells him there is no cake.
 Oh.

 - And here it is.
 If it is removed, just look up "Chips Ahoy Commercial Birthday" (without quotes).

 - For a real scare, listen but don't watch, and imagine it's a person and not a cookie.